 But, we prayed that we could reach people like him.

 Little did we know that people like him would make up the central focus of our steadily growing congregation once it got off the ground.

 We were a fractured church.
-But after prayer, we decided our best shot was to simply pastor Virgil, Rich, Ron and the handful of people who thought I was their pastor.
+But after prayer, we decided our best shot was to simply pastor Virgil, Rich, Ron, and the handful of people who thought I was their pastor.
 It worked—well.
-Rich went on to plant the first of 700 churches that were to come out of our original 12 people.
+Rich went on to plant the first of 700 churches to come out of our original 12 people.